How Safe Is Sending Financial Documents Through the Internet?

 • No overhead: Pay for it only when you need to send documents.
 There are no monthly or annual fees, so the mailroom just sits there waiting for you at no cost until you need it again.

-• Eliminates inventory: The cost to use DocuSend for a single-page black-ink document is $1.14 including postage and materials.
+• Eliminates inventory: The cost to use DocuSend for a single-page black-ink document is $1.19 including postage and materials. including postage and materials.

 • Maintains a record of everything mailed: Users Users can retrieve file dates, mailing volumes, invalid addresses, and PDF images.

-• Works with just about any addressed document: Regardless of where the addresses are located.
+• Works with just about any addressed document: Practically any invoice template works, regardless of where the addresses are located.

 • Increases cash flow with ZERO risk: No minimums.
 Stop anytime.
 Expenses drop while documents get in the mail quicker.